vanrein/0cpm-Firmerware/doc/coding.rst

 because the actual string is not stored explicitly.
 A null string would contain a NULL pointer reference to the first character.

+This approach will make it straightforwardly possible to embed a string inside other structures, or possibly even allocate it on the stack for the duration of an operation.
+The scoping of stacks very often coincides with the scope during which a string or other piece of data is needed.
+Not having to clean up a ``textptr_t`` makes it eminently suitable for such implicit lifetime management.

 A few macros/functions exist to make life easier while working with these simple strings.
 They are defined in include file ``<0cpm/text.h>`` to do the following: